Because we really need to laugh right now: the best comedy moments of 2018

 - Remember when Michelle Wolf crushed the White House Correspondent’s Dinner so hard they decided never to have a comedian back again?

-- Tig Notaro has been doing her “Ladies and gentleman: The Indigo Girls” fake-out bit as a closer for years, but with her new Netflix special, Happy to Be Here, we now have the definitive version.
+- Tig Notaro has been doing her “Ladies and gentleman: The Indigo Girls” fake-out as a closer for years, but with her new Netflix special, Happy to Be Here, we now have the definitive version of the bit.

 Comedians doing comedy with songs